masonlancaster/dbt_exercise/siggard_core#5instructions.md

 #### fact sales ####
-- Create a new file inside of the oliver directory called `fact_sales.sql`
+- Create a new file inside of the oliver directory called `oliver_fact_sales.sql`
 - Populate the code that we will use in this file below:
 ```
 {{ config(